roytang/blog/content/post/2005/05/pimp-my-rig-we-test-parts-for-you.md

 tags:
 - Hardware
 - Tech Life
-title: "PIMP MY RIG \xE2\u20AC\u201D we test parts for you.."
+title: "PIMP MY RIG we test parts for you.."
 type: post
 url: /2005/05/pimp-my-rig-we-test-parts-for-you/
 ---

-[

-Pimp My Rig ][1]is a hardware review side associated with a friend of mine from high school.
+[Pimp My Rig ][1]is a hardware review side associated with a friend of mine from high school.
 Yes, I was asked to help promote it. 😀

 I haven't worried about hardware issues in a while, since I usually ask my kid brother to handle most hardware purchases/setup at home.
 So, I don't really know much about the latest and greatest hardware but this site looks helpful enough to be given a try, especially if you're the sort who enjoys putting together his own PC.
 Check it out.